-- In this scheme, we select two different crossover points $k_1$ and $k_2$ lying between 1 and L at random such that $k_1 \neq k_2$ . - In the middle parts are swapped between the two strings. - Iternatively, left and right parts also can be swapped.
+- In this scheme, we select two different crossover points k_1 and k_2 lying between 1 and L at random such that $k_1 \neq k_2$. - The middle parts are swapped between the two strings. - Alternatively, left and right parts also can be swapped.